thiswillbeyourgithub/mini_LiTOY/README.md

 # Usage
 * `python -m pip install -r requirements.txt`
-* `python mini_LiTOY.py --input_file my_text_file.txt --json_file output_file.json --question 'What's the relative importance of those items to you?'`
+* `python mini_LiTOY.py --input_file my_text_file.txt --output_json output_file.json --question 'What's the relative importance of those items to you?'`
 Each new (nonempty nor commented) line in input_file will be added to the input_file.json with the default values.
 Each answer from the user will update the json file.